Proposed bill would restrict restaurants from providing plastic straws

 But there are some people who actually need a straw for their drinks.

-“We have a lot of little kids who need a straw,” said Victoria Breton, Waitress at Lucky Strike Restaurant in Chicopee.
-“And there’s some people who have medical issues some who are elderly who can’t hold a cup so a straw is still pretty necessary to have their beverage.”
+“We have a lot of little kids who need a straw,” Victoria Breton, a Waitress at Lucky Strike Restaurant in Chicopee said.
+“And there are some people who have medical issues some who are elderly who can’t hold a cup so a straw is still pretty necessary to have their beverage.”

 Breton told 22News the majority of their customers ask for a straw, even though its plastic.
 She also said they reuse plastic straws that are left in their packaging on tables.
 The restriction would not apply to reusable paper or metal straws.